middlesphere/clj-terminal/README.md

 Function (t/poll-input) does not block thread and returns null immediately if there is nothing on the input stream.
 If keyboard buffer contains some values poll-input will read them one by one.

+### Terminal size

+Terminal layer allows to control size of terminal.
+In order to get current terminal size use function (t/get-terminal-size) If you need to maximize terminal screen use (t/maximize).
+To restore maximized terminal size use (t/unmaximize).
+If you need particular terminal size then use (t/new-size)

+### Other functions

+(t/clear) - clear terminal screen.
+(t/visible-cursor) - enable or disable cursor on terminal.
+(t/bell) - Prints 0x7 to the terminal, which will make the terminal (emulator) ring a bell (or more likely beep).
+(t/text-effect) - Activates/deactivates various text effects (blink, bold, reverse,underline etc.)
+(t/enable-mouse-capture-mode!) - enable catch mouse events in terminal. not all terminals are support this feature.

 ## License